Vjecni/cube/README.md

 * **Livestream Events:** Organize watch parties, live discussions, and other interactive events to connect with your fellow gamers.
 * **Strategize and Collaborate:**  Plan raids, guild activities, and other collaborative efforts to achieve in-game success together.

-## **Join the Just4Fans Revolution!**
+## **Join the CubeX Revolution!**

-Sign up for Just4Fans today and delve into a world of exhilarating gameplay, engaging discussions, and a supportive community.
+Sign up for CubeX today and delve into a world of exhilarating gameplay, engaging discussions, and a supportive community.
 Together, let's celebrate the joy of gaming and foster a thriving environment where fair play, creativity, and collaboration reign supreme.